Solar Inverters Explained

 e) Hybrid Inverters

 Also known as multi-mode, a hybrid inverter lets you add batteries to your solar power system without a separate battery inverter.
-It interfaces with the battery using a technique called ‘DC coupling,‘ and its electronics coordinate the battery’s charging and discharging.
+A hybrid combines the functions of battery and solar management.
+In most cases the solar input interfaces with the battery using a technique called “DC coupling”.

 What To Look For In A Good Solar Inverter